 Hand Arm Vibration Syndrome can also reduce the overall dexterity and grip strength of the hands.
 This could result in further personal injury if, say, wielding a knife for cooking at home.
 Our workplace injury solicitors will factor in quality of life into your claim, as a lack of grip strength and finger articulation can prevent your access to many forms of leisure activities and work tasks.

 What are the main causes of HAVS & Vibration White Finger?

-Unlike some of factors contributing to Reynaud’s Syndrome, which can be genetic or caused by another disorder, HAVS or VWF can be mostly attributed machinery or tools vibrating at low frequency, between 8 and 300 Hz, on a regular or extended basis.
-However, working in cold temperatures, like in freezers or outside in harsh conditions, can contribute to Secondary Reynaud’s Syndrome and exacerbate Hand-arm Vibration Syndrome.
+Some factors contributing to Reynaud’s Syndrome can be genetic or caused by another disorder.
+However, HAVS and VWF can be mostly attributed to machinery or tools vibrating at low frequency, between 8 and 300 Hz, on a regular or extended basis.
+Working in cold temperatures, like in freezers or outside in harsh conditions, can contribute to Secondary Reynaud’s Syndrome and exacerbate Hand-arm Vibration Syndrome.

 Some of the more common machinery and tools causing Vibration White Finger/HAVS are:

 - Grinding tools

 What industries have workers that are most likely to develop Hand Arm Vibration Syndrome?

 A lot of the aforementioned equipment is found in more industrial workplaces but isn’t limited to them.
 Fabrication and demolition of heavy/large goods or objects at work will require these tools, usually in some capacity.
 The most affected industries are:

 Whatever industry you’ve worked in, if you’re suffering from Vibration White Finger or Hand-arm Vibration Syndrome, speak to our team.
 Our work injury lawyers will help build a case of negligence against your employer, even if it has taken a couple of years for symptoms to develop.